Moving from MS Money to KMyMoney

 Classes / Classifications

 KMyMoney has nothing like this, so unfortunately I’ll have to do without.
-I can get by without it, but it was nice to have and I’ll miss it.
+I can get by, but it was nice to have and I’ll miss it.
 I had thought maybe I could use them to track all of our child expenditures and then one day present our daughter with a bill.

 Classes weren’t the easiest thing to catch on to in Money, and I didn’t use them for the first several years because I didn’t understand what they were or what they could do for me.
 A simpler tag scheme could be implemented in KMyMoney where you could apply one or more tags to each transaction (or split entry), but I’m sure this would be low on the priority list.